Royal Navy: Locations

 Historically the Navy had a number of geographical commands, each under a Commander-in-Chief, and often informally referred to as "stations".
 Over 300 years to 1971 these commands were repeatedly reduced in number, until they were merged into a single entity.
 The former stations of the Royal Navy included the East Indies Station (1744–1831); East Indies and China Station (1832–1865); East Indies Station (1865–1913); Egypt and East Indies Station (1913–1918); East Indies Station (1918–1941).
 Later the Eastern Fleet became the East Indies Fleet.
 In 1952, after the Second World War ended, the East Indies Fleet became the Far East Fleet.
 In 1971 the final merger into a single fleet took place with Far East Fleet merged into the larger single formation under the orders of the Commander-in-Chief Fleet (CINCFLEET).

-The Royal Navy currently operates from three bases in the United Kingdom where commissioned ships are based; Portsmouth, Clyde and Devonport, Plymouth—Devonport is the largest operational naval base in the UK and Western Europe.
+The Royal Navy currently operates from three bases in the United Kingdom where commissioned ships are based; Portsmouth, Clyde and Devonport — Devonport is the largest operational naval base in the UK and Western Europe.
 Each base hosts a flotilla command under a commodore, responsible for the provision of operational capability using the ships and submarines within the flotilla.
 UK Commando Force is similarly commanded by a brigadier and based in Plymouth.

 The Royal Navy has historically maintained Royal Navy Dockyards around the world.
 Dockyards of the Royal Navy are harbours where ships are overhauled and refitted.
 Only four are operating today; at Devonport, Faslane, Rosyth and at Portsmouth.
 A Naval Base Review was undertaken in 2006 and early 2007, the outcome being announced by Secretary of State for Defence, Des Browne, confirming that all would remain however some reductions in manpower were anticipated.